kowalczyk-krzysztof/dialog-ai/README.md

 After you have all the APIs enabled and the model has finished downloading, you need to install the extension.
 1. Go to [releases](https://github.com/kowalczyk-krzysztof/dialog-ai/releases) and find the latest release.
-2. Download the `dist.zip` file attached to the release and unzip it.
+2. Download `dist.zip` attached to the release and unzip it.
-3. Open Chrome Canary and go to `chrome://extensions`.
+3. Open `Chrome Canary` and go to `chrome://extensions`.
 4. Enable developer mode (top right of page).
 5. Click `Load unpacked extension` (top left page).
-6. Select `dist` directory
+6. Select the directory you unzipped earlier (by default, the name of the directory will be `dist`)

 Alternatively, if you want to build the extension yourself, you can do that using the steps below (you need to have [Node.js](https://nodejs.org/en) with version `>=20` installed):